OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Project Overview
 ---
-This Power BI Dashboard project is intended to assist a chained-brand hotel conglomerate with its strategies for customer acquisition and retention as well as a comprehensive analysis of each sales transaction.
+This Power BI Dashboard project is intended to assist a chained-brand hotel conglomerate with its strategies for customer acquisition and retention as well as a comprehensive analysis of each sales transaction that took place between 2015 and 2017.

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Power-BI.-A-Luxurous-Hotel-Bookings-Dashboard/blob/main/Visuals/Hotel%20Logo.jpeg"